 It seems like us and a few locals.

 The river didn’t used to be called Kwai, it was renamed by the enterprising Thai locals after the success of the movie.
 The movie was actually filmed in Sri Lanka, where they’re planning to rebuild the bridge that they built and blew up for the movie, as a tourist attraction.

 Here’s the train as it rattles slowly over the bridge.

 The bridge here is original, in the main.

-(The first bridge that was built was wooden, shortly afterward replaced by this concrete and steel one) It was blown up in part during the war, the center curved spans were replaced soon afterward.
+(The first bridge that was built was wooden, shortly afterward replaced by this concrete and steel one) It was blown up in part during the war, and the center curved spans were replaced soon afterward.
 Bullet holes can be seen on the concrete struts.

 In my mind, I was expecting this bridge to be just like the movie.
 On the edge of the jungle.
-Not surrounded by bass heavy noise from brightly lit restaurants.
+Not surrounded by bass-heavy noise from brightly lit restaurants.